Articles

 The rich man in torment begged Abraham to send Lazarus to his brothers, to warn them of his plight.
 Even though he couldn’t change his situation, he wanted nothing more than to change the situations of his family members!!!

 We as Christians neither commend nor condemn anyone who has passed.
 These decisions are solely reserved for our Creator who judges faithfully according to His word.
 However, if our parents or other loved ones are condemned and are facing an eternity of torment as the Rich Man was, they want nothing more than for us to AVOID their mistakes.
-Their pleas would mirror his: warn them.
+Their pleas would mirror his: “warn them”.
 If the voices of the condemned were able but for a moment to breach the walls between our reality and theirs, with what urgency and intensity would they beg you to heed the words of Jesus!
 Their cries would be unyielding, and saddest of all some of the voices would be recognizable.
 Friends, loved ones, and family members would call out from the eternal darkness and beg us to turn towards the Light.
 Will we hear their cries?

 Conclusion